The Caravan of Mothers

 This film follows a group of Central American mothers as they make an annual 2,500-mile bus journey through Mexico to search for their missing family members who, like 70 thousand others, have gone missing while crossing the Mexican border into America.
 They march in the streets, searching in brothels, drug dens, and mass graves, finally arriving at the Mexican senate to demand support for their search.

-I weave my story between the stories of 4 other women: Anita, whose search for her son fifteen years ago led her to form the Caravan, becoming a valued mentor and activist, finally speaking at the Mexican Senate; Angela, who uncovers her daughter being unfairly incarcerated and visits her in jail; Guadalupe, whose son remains missing after being ransomed by a cartel two years earlier; and Leticia, who discovers that her daughter has escaped with her life from years of forced sex work, and is determined to hold her again.
+I weave my story between the stories of 2 other women: Anita, whose search for her son fifteen years ago led her to form the Caravan, becoming a valued mentor and activist, finally speaking at the Mexican Senate and searching for her son in unmarked graves in US ; and Leticia, who discovers that her daughter has escaped with her life from years of forced sex work, and is determined to hold her again.

 As these separate stories, interwoven by a shared absence, develop and arrive at their conclusions—some hopeful, and others heartbreaking—my own story develops with them.
 After 35 years for being burdened by his disappearance, my uncle’s remains are uncovered in a mass grave.
 Finally, my family can bury him and find closure.
 I realize the importance of rituals of mourning, in whatever form.
 There is no relief from the ache of uncertainty.